 Tenderloin milanese with salad greens

-I remember a time in Mexico when my dad took us to his favourite restaurant where I was first introduced to this incredible recipe… Milanesa: a tenderized, breaded, pan-fried beef cutlet–I couldn’t get enough! - Mari
+When I created this recipe, beautiful thoughts came to my mind, of a time in Mexico when my dad took us to his favourite restaurant.
+Here, I was first introduced to Milanese — a tenderized, breaded, panfried beef cutlet.

 Ingredients